|Iron Age Wilderness Survival

 Character advancement in the game is based on a skill system.
 Your character has a number of attributes, which stay constant, but skills may improve through use.

-The game is open-ended - there is no real goal beyond survival, and a game continues until your character dies.
+The game is open-ended - there is no real goal beyond survival, and the game continues until your character dies.